-- The Meditation Centre is open throughout the whole year (including Christmas and New Year) with the exception of a period in August, when a meditation course is organised at the Benedictine Abbey of Scheyern.
+- The Meditation Centre is open throughout the whole year (including Christmas and New Year) with the exception of a period in August, when a meditation retreat is organised at the Benedictine Abbey of Scheyern.
 As long as there is space available, you can start your retreat individually.

-- If you are interested in doing a basic course or retreat, please contact us via e-mail (see “Contact/Registration”) and let us know which dates you would like to come.
+- If you are interested in doing a basic retreat or a following retreat, please contact us via e-mail (see “Contact/Registration”) and let us know which dates you would like to come.
 You will get a automatic answer with the dates of the next possible place for basic retreat.
 We will check for availability and get back to you.

-- To register for any course, please send us your full name, e-mail address, telephone number and postal address.
+- To register for any retreat, please send us your full name, e-mail address, telephone number and postal address and your birthday.